 Day 7: Te Anau – Queenstown

 If you’re on a budget or want to hike one more time before finishing your New Zealand 7-day itinerary, you’ll want to spend the day near Te Anau.

 The famous Kepler Track starts and finishes about five kilometres away from Te Anau.
 So you’ll have the opportunity to hike one leg of the four legs of this Great Walk.

-I chose to go all the way up to Luxmore Hut at 1,085 above the sea level.
+I chose to go all the way up to Luxmore Hut at 1,085 above sea level.
 The 28-kilometre hike took the full day.
 By taking a water taxi to Brod Bay*, you can shorten the walk – or save time, so you can try to go further and reach the top of Mount Luxmore (about 200 metres higher).
 Another option is to book a

-There are many other options if you don’t want to walk all day or to climb steep hills.
+There are many other options if you don’t want to walk all day or climb steep hills.
 Another day, I walked from Rainbow Reach to Moturau Hut and Shallow Bay in about four hours.
 I loved how green the forest looked.
 It seriously reminded me of a fairy tale.